yaminmuhammad/yaminmuhammad/README.md

 ### Hi there, I'm Yamin 👋

 - 👀 I’m interested in web developer
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate
 - ⚡ Fun fact : I like One Piece anime